How to Write Good Hooks for Stories

 Because your hook must take into account why your story is relevant, it's also important to know what other hot issues are currently trending in the media.
 Turn simple story ideas into hot topics by infusing your hook with a trending topic.

 For example, if you write for a cooking blog for college students, and the trend getting the most media attention is expensive ostrich meat, then your hook could be about ways to cook inexpensive chicken so that it tastes like ostrich meat.
-Your hook sentence (or paragraph) might start with a personal story about how much your roommate loves expensive ostrich meat, but that you were able to trick your roommate into thinking your cheap chicken recipe was ostrich—all thanks to your grandmother's secret recipe.
+Your hook sentence (or paragraph) might start with a personal story about how much your roommate loves expensive ostrich meat, but that you were able to trick your roommate into thinking your cheap chicken recipe was an ostrich—all thanks to your grandmother's secret recipe.

 From that point on, your readers can't help but keep reading to know what this secret recipe is.